neo4j/graph-data-science-client/doc/sphinx/source/model.rst

 These all assume that an object of :class:`.GraphDataScience` is available as `gds`.

+.. deprecated:: 2.5.0
+   Since GDS server version 2.5.0 you should use the endpoint :func:`gds.backup` instead.

 .. py:function:: gds.alpha.backup(**config) -> DataFrame

     The back-up procedure persists graphs and models to disk